-The school adopts the Department for Education's guidance on 'school suspensions and permanent exclusions (2022)' which may be adopted for pupils who consistently display poor behaviour or act in a manner that is serious enough to warrant its application.
+The school adopts the Department for Education's guidance on 'Suspension and permanent exclusion from maintained schools, academies and pupil referral.' which may be adopted for pupils who consistently display poor behaviour or act in a manner that is serious enough to warrant its application.